-As a volunteer for Child Protective Services, she wrote the short story, The Foster Princess, to be published as an ebook on May 20, 2017.
-It is available for pre-purchase at https://www.smashwords.com/books/search?query=The+Foster+Princess.
+As a volunteer for Child Protective Services, she wrote the short story, The Foster Princess, which is available at https://www.smashwords.com/books/search?query=The+Foster+Princess and on Amazon.

 She began her encounter with the publishing world by campaigning for the work of her late award-winning poet son, Shannon.
-Her son’s collection of poetry, Deathdoubledactyl won publication by Pavement Saw Press, and Eloise independently published his novel, Brad Pitt Won’t Leave Me Alone.
+She cried with joy when her son’s collection of poetry, Deathdoubledactyl won publication by Pavement Saw Press.
+She also independently published his novel, Brad Pitt Won’t Leave Me Alone.

 Eloise describes her first novel, Inhabited, as Stephen King teams up with Garrison Keillor.
 She is putting finishing touches on her second novel, which describes an intelligent civilization that lives under the sea floor.